WhisperingChaos/costshare.source.sh/README.md

 Use the bash [```'.'
 (AKA source)```](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Builtins.html) statement to include component into your own source module.
 ### SOLID
 Another method exists that implements a [SOLID](https://github.com/WhisperingChaos/SOLID_Bash) approach to managing bash source.
-This approach is demonstrated by the ```test``` component, that configures an executable to test this component.
+This approach is demonstrated by the ```test``` component, that configures (constructs) an executable from a set components to test this one.

 ### Dependencies